'Giving every child the best start and support in life'

 Our Nursery School

 The Nursery School has two ground floor main rooms, toilet facilities, kitchen and enclosed outdoor play areas consisting of a tarmac safety surface and grassed area.
-In addition children have access to the school library, hall, ICT room, nature and playground areas with activity trail and climbing wall.

 Small is More!

 A maximum of 50 children may attend the Nursery School at any one time.
 It is open each day from 8:30am to 3:00pm during term time with three hour morning and afternoon sessions.
 There are usually over 120 children aged from two to under five attending the Nursery School on a weekly basis.

 We accept children who receive Early Years Education Entitlement (EYEE) funding.
 The Nursery School supports children with special educational needs and disabilities (SEND) and also supports children who speak English as an additional language (EAL).
 The Nursery School receives support from the Local Authority and has been accredited by the Pre-School Learning Alliance since January 2003.